brettelliot/balsam/docs/contributing.md

 # keep abreast of other changes, to your feature branch or master.
 # rebasing keeps our code working, merging easy, and history clean.
 git fetch origin
-git rebase origin/my-new-feature
+git rebase origin/be-feature
 git rebase origin/master

 # optional: push your branch for discussion (pull-request)
 #           you might do this many times as you develop.
-git push origin my-new-feature
+git push origin be-feature

 # optional: feel free to rebase within your feature branch at will.
 #           ok to rebase after pushing if your team can handle it!